jovanovicbogdan/auticparkic-monorepo/README.md

-# React and Java Spring Boot Project
+# React.js and Java Spring Boot Project

 - Application for managing rides asynchronously and the costs per each drive based on elapsed time